MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/how-to-cluster-replica.md

 ms.subservice: mongodb-vcore
 ms.custom:
   - build-2024
+  - ignite-2024
 ms.topic: how-to
-ms.date: 08/26/2024
+ms.date: 11/06/2024
 #Customer Intent: As a database adminstrator, I want to configure cross-region replication, so that I can have disaster recovery plans in the event of a regional outage.
 ---

-# Manage cross-region replication on your Azure Cosmos DB for MongoDB vCore cluster (preview)
+# Manage cross-region replication on your Azure Cosmos DB for MongoDB vCore cluster

 [!INCLUDE[MongoDB vCore](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb-vcore.md)]

-> [!IMPORTANT]
-> Cross-region replication in Azure Cosmos DB for MongoDB vCore is currently in preview.
-> This preview version is provided without a service level agreement (SLA), and it's not recommended
-> for production workloads.
-Certain features might not be supported or might have constrained
-> capabilities.

 Azure Cosmos DB for MongoDB vCore allows continuous data streaming to a replica cluster in another Azure region.
 That capability provides cross-region disaster recovery (DR) protection and read scalability across the regions.
 This document serves as a quick guide for developers who want to learn how to manage cross-region replication for their clusters.